viamrobotics/docs/CONTRIBUTING.md

 ## Pull Requests

-If you are making a small change, like fixing a typo or editing a few lines of text, you do not need to ccreate an issue.
+If you are making a small change, like fixing a typo or editing a few lines of text, you do not need to create an issue.
 However, if you plan to make bigger changes, we ask that you create an issue and discuss the change with us in advance.

 To get started: